julienLofficialSinequa/Sinequa-Retrieval-Augmented-Generation/README.md

 ### <a name="installation_steps_plugin_env_vars_azure"></a> Azure Cognitive Service - Azure OpenAI

-In order to have the plugin working, you must set the following:
+For the plugin to work, you must set the following:
 - `azure-openai-api-url`
 - `azure-openai-api-key`
-<br/> and one of the model deployment name
+<br/> and one of the following model deployment names
 - `azure-openai-gpt-35-deployment-name` or `azure-openai-gpt4-8k-deployment-name` or `azure-openai-gpt4-32k-deployment-name`

 Name | Type | Comment |
 --- | --- | --- |
 `azure-openai-api-url` | string | *Azure OpenAI* endpoint.
-This information can be found in the *overview* of the The *Azure Cognitive Service, Azure OpenAI* on Azure Portal. <br/> Example: https://`<Azure OpenAI Name>`.openai.azure.com/
+This information can be found in the *overview* of the *Azure Cognitive Service, Azure OpenAI* on the Azure Portal. <br/> Example: https://`<Azure OpenAI Name>`.openai.azure.com/
 `azure-openai-api-key` | string | *Azure OpenAI* Key.
-This information can be found in the *Keys and Endpoint* of the The *Azure Cognitive Service, Azure OpenAI* on Azure Portal.
+This information can be found in the *Keys and Endpoint* of The *Azure Cognitive Service, Azure OpenAI* on the Azure Portal.
 `azure-openai-gpt-35-deployment-name` | string | *Model deployment name*.
 Name of the `	gpt-35-turbo` model.
-This information can be found in the *Model and deployments* of the The *Azure Cognitive Service, Azure OpenAI* on Azure Portal.
+This information can be found in the *Model and deployments* of the *Azure Cognitive Service, Azure OpenAI* on the Azure Portal.
 `azure-openai-gpt4-8k-deployment-name` | string | *Model deployment name*.
 Name of the `	gpt4-8k` model.
-This information can be found in the *Model and deployments* of the The *Azure Cognitive Service, Azure OpenAI* on Azure Portal.
+This information can be found in the *Model and deployments* of the *Azure Cognitive Service, Azure OpenAI* on the Azure Portal.
 `azure-openai-gpt4-32k-deployment-name` | string | *Model deployment name*.
 Name of the `	gpt4-32k` model.
-This information can be found in the *Model and deployments* of the The *Azure Cognitive Service, Azure OpenAI* on Azure Portal.
+This information can be found in the *Model and deployments* of The *Azure Cognitive Service, Azure OpenAI* on the Azure Portal.

-To know more read Microsoft documentation: [Create a resource and deploy a model using Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)
+To learn more, read the following  Microsoft documentation: [Create a resource and deploy a model using Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)

 <br/>